openvinotoolkit/openvino/docs/install_guides/installing-openvino-yocto.md

-# Create a Yocto* Image with OpenVINO™ toolkit {#openvino_docs_install_guides_installing_openvino_yocto}
+# Create a Yocto Image with Intel® Distribution of OpenVINO™ toolkit {#openvino_docs_install_guides_installing_openvino_yocto}
-This document provides instructions for creating a Yocto* image with OpenVINO™ toolkit.
+This document provides instructions for creating a Yocto image with Intel® Distribution of OpenVINO™ toolkit.

-Instructions were validated and tested for [Yocto OpenVINO 2021.4 release](https://git.yoctoproject.org/cgit/cgit.cgi/meta-intel/tree/dynamic-layers/openembedded-layer/recipes-support/opencv).

 ## System Requirements
-Use the [Yocto Project* official documentation](https://docs.yoctoproject.org/brief-yoctoprojectqs/index.html#compatible-linux-distribution) to set up and configure your host machine to be compatible with BitBake*.
+Use the [Yocto Project official documentation](https://docs.yoctoproject.org/brief-yoctoprojectqs/index.html#compatible-linux-distribution) to set up and configure your host machine to be compatible with BitBake.

-## Setup
+## Step 1: Set Up Environment

-### Set up Git repositories
+### Set Up Git Repositories
 The following Git repositories are required to build a Yocto image:

 - [Poky](https://git.yoctoproject.org/poky)